Rachel Forbes, LCSW (she/her)

 My practice is founded upon the belief that we are all human - meaning that it is natural to feel a multitude of emotions that are both unique to the individual, as well as interconnected with our relationships with others.
 I believe the path to healing and growth begins with connecting to one's self and the leadership already within you.

-I offer individual therapy sessions, educational training, and my professional perspective and experience in interviews, podcasts, and public panels, discussions, or forums.
+I offer individual therapy sessions, therapeutic group support for adult adoptees, educational training, and my professional perspective and experience in interviews, podcasts, and public panels, discussions, or forums.

 Finding a therapist can be a process in and of itself.
 Because therapy is personal and oftentimes vulnerable, it is important to find someone you authentically connect with for the work to feel safe and impactful.
 I strongly encourage new clients to "shop around a bit" to find the right fit, which is why I offer this free consultation.
 It is a casual opportunity for us to meet in person* with no strings attached.
 You can share with me a little bit more about what's brought you to therapy, and I can share with you a little bit more about my approach.
 Hopefully, you'll then be able to better assess whether or not I am a good fit for what you're looking for in a therapist.
 Schedule an initial free consultation here.